xuesong2895/python-api-vc-learning/README.md

 Goal :

-1. How to design Verifiable credentail card
+1. How to design Verifiable credential
 2. how to add claims
 3. how to intercept the response through callback end
 4. learn how issuer and verifer API works through Python-Flask